 Diversionary Programs for DUI Second Offense

 There are a couple of different ways to avoid the penalties for a DUI Second Offense.
 They can be more strict but not require jail time.
 They can also drop the penalties entirely.
 The options for a DUI Second offense are as follows:

-- First for Sentencing, Second for Enhancement: This is the best option if you are charged with a DUI Second Offense in Nevada, and there are no evidentiary issues.
+- First for Sentencing, Second for Enhancement: This is the best option if you are charged with a DUI Second Offense in Las Vegas, and there are no evidentiary issues.
 It moves the minimum sentencing requirements back to a DUI First Offense.
 Thus, the jail time requirement is again placed at two days, a lower fine requirement, and a DUI School instead of the treatment program.

 - Program of Treatment: Instead of the mandatory minimums, an individual can instead apply to join a treatment program.
 This option still requires five days in jail.